daniellauding/qasa-lovable/NOTION_HANDOVER_DOC.md

 4. Style: "Make it look like Qasa's style"
 5. Validate: "Add error messages in Swedish"

+### Adding a Map
+1. Start: "Add a map showing properties in Stockholm"
+2. Configure: "Use grouped pins when zoomed out"
+3. Enhance: "Show price pins when zoomed in"
+4. Interact: "Add hover to show property cards"
+5. Navigate: "Click to go to property details"

 ---

 ## 🆘 When You're Stuck